 “Georgian townhouse turned boutique suite retreat, in a quiet Bristol square where downtown buzz meets upmarket Clifton”

 Just off the top of iconic Park Street, and near the University, is a gracious tree-lined square with handsome Georgian terraces.
-The main Berkeley Square Hotel occupies one side; just behind it, with their own entrance, are their newer and more stylish 1-bedroom Suites, which are reviewed here.
+The main Berkeley Square Hotel occupies one side; just behind it, with their own entrance, are their newer and more stylish 1-bedroom Suites, which are reviewed here - and which we think are well worth the extra cost.
 Original features remain such as marble fireplaces, high ceilings and polished floorboards.
 Luxurious additions include deeply comfortable beds, drench showers and a state-of-the-art projector which shows mesmeric video paintings or your choice of media.
 You have a kitchenette for independence, or can dine at The Square restaurant in the hotel, which sits above a cool cocktail bar.
 There are other great restaurants on your doorstep, along with groovy shops and a fun late-night scene.
 Whether you're here for business or leisure, this is a stylish sanctuary in the heart of a cool city.

 - A fantastic central location, with many Bristol sights a walk away: Park Street, the Harbourside, Clifton village, the Zoo and Whiteladies Road